dotnet/docs-maui/docs/user-interface/brushes/solidcolor.md

 </Frame>
 ```

-In this example, the background of the `Frame` is painted with a `SolidColorBrush` whose color is specified by setting the `SolidColorBrush.Color` property.
+In this example, the background of the <xref:Microsoft.Maui.Controls.Frame> is painted with a `SolidColorBrush` whose color is specified by setting the `SolidColorBrush.Color` property.

 ### Use a predefined Brush